- 1 Enemy At The Gates

 The Prime-Line Woodguard is what we’d call a security door designed for people who don’t need a security door.
 Granted, it will keep out all but dedicated burglars pretty well, however it still has some security shortcomings and obviously traded some functionality for looks.

-- Features 24 gauge perforated steel mesh, 1-in x 1-in welded steel frame & 3 heavy duty tamper proof hinges
+- STEEL SECURITY DOOR - This Woodguard Steel Security door is strong and durable, featuring 24-gauge perforated steel mesh, a 1-in x 1-in welded steel frame & 3 heavy duty tamper proof hinges.

-- Includes 3-piece 1-1/4-in outside mount frame for easy installation (Matching one-way security screws included)
+- INCLUDES - This steel security door includes a 3-piece 1-1/4-in outside mount frame for easy installation.
+Matching one-way security screws are included.

 We’ve mostly looked at add-on doors here today, which is also a reflection of much of the market.
 You’ll find few fully solid steel security doors available to the private customer which can be installed after construction, and most of these are sold in bulk to companies.